ngocusth/hicstuff/README.md

 [![License: GPLv3](https://img.shields.io/badge/License-GPL%203-0298c3.svg)](https://opensource.org/licenses/GPL-3.0)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-A lightweight library that generates and handles Hi-C contact maps in either 2Dbedgraph or [instaGRAAL](https://github.com/koszullab/instaGRAAL) format.
+A lightweight library that generates and handles Hi-C contact maps in either cooler-compatible 2Dbedgraph or [instaGRAAL](https://github.com/koszullab/instaGRAAL) format.
 It is essentially a merge of the [yahcp](https://github.com/baudrly/yahcp) pipeline, the [hicstuff](https://github.com/baudrly/hicstuff) library and extra features illustrated in the [3C tutorial](https://github.com/axelcournac/3C_tutorial) and the [DADE pipeline](https://github.com/scovit/dade), all packaged together for extra convenience.

+The goal is to make generation and manipulation of Hi-C matrices as simple as possible and work for any organism.

 ## Table of contents